ropensci/DataPackageR/cran-comments.md

-## Resubmission
+## Patch
+This is a patch release to fix check errors on:

+* r-devel-windows-ix86+x86_64
+* r-patched-solaris-x86

-This is a resubmission.
-In this version I have:
+The errors were related to a missing pandoc installation, and in this version I have:

-* Changed the package description so that it does not start with the package name, "This package", or other.
-It now begins: "A framework for ...", as seen in other packages.
-* Made the example for "document" run shorter.
+* added pandoc to the SystemRequirements in the DESCRIPTION.

+Note: I did not get these errors on R-devel via winbuilde below.

 ## Test environments
 * local OS X install (x86_64-apple-darwin16.7.0), R 3.6.0  (2018-08-14 r75143)